 File Identification

 The drawing/project file name for all projects must be represented with the UNL project number and drawing/project sheet number.
-Each CAD, PDF or Revit drawing file shall be preceded with the UNL project number followed by a hyphen and then the drawing sheet number (as described previously) with no spaces.
+Each CAD, PDF or Revit® drawing file shall be preceded with the UNL project number followed by a hyphen and then the drawing sheet number (as described previously) with no spaces.
 Finally, a last dot and then the file extension shall conclude the complete file naming.
 A building name, acronym, project title or progress phase shall not be included in any way as part of the file naming.
 Below is an example of the UNL FPC file naming nomenclature:

 “467123-A1.01.dwg” or “467123-SD2.01.pdf”